From the classic hothouse rose to the graceful carnation, red flowers are synonymous with love and romance.

 Hyacinths are extremely attractive perennial plants that love the sun and add plenty of colour to their surroundings.
 They come in a myriad of different colours such as deep violet, white, pale orange, and blood red.

 Poppies can be distinguished by their frilly, deep orange petals and black centres.
 They are often associated with sleep, peace, and death due to their high opium content.
 While they are resplendent and beautiful, they are highly toxic and better appreciated from afar.
 Along with gladiolus, poppies are the August birth flowers.

-These charming, cup-shaped flowers may either be annual or perennial depending on the climate.
+Tulips are charming, cup-shaped flowers that may either be annual or perennial depending on the climate.
 They tend to thrive more in cooler weather, blooming year after year.
 Tulips are symbols of love and rebirth, as they are often the first to bloom upon spring’s arrival.

 Sweet-pea flowers are sought-after in bouquets and floral arrangements for their vibrant colour and seductive aroma.
 Symbolising kind-heartedness and romance, sweet-pea flowers will remain in bloom as long as the summer weather remains mild.

 These perennial flowers are native to the Americas, producing shocking red blossoms late into the summer months.
 The name comes from the deep red colour of the robes of Roman Catholic cardinals.

 Recognisable by their star-shaped red flowers, these South American annual plants represent feelings of anger and intense fury.
 While their symbolism might carry negative connotations, petunias add wondrous splashes of colour to their host gardens.